Roslyn, New York: Village government

-As of March 2024, the Mayor of Roslyn is John Durkin, the Deputy Mayor is Marshall E. Bernstein, and the Village Trustees are Marta Genovese, Sarah Oral, and Craig Westergard.
+As of July 2026, the Mayor of Roslyn is John Durkin, the Deputy Mayor is Marshall E. Bernstein.

 Representation in higher government

-Town representation

-Roslyn is located entirely within the Town of North Hempstead's 6th council district, which as of March 2024 is represented on the North Hempstead Town Council by Mariann Dalimonte (D–Port Washington).
+On the town level, Roslyn is located in the Town of North Hempstead's 6th council district, which as of July 2026 is represented on the North Hempstead Town Council by Mariann Dalimonte (D–Port Washington).

-County representation

-Roslyn is located in Nassau County's 11th Legislative district, which as of March 2024 is represented in the Nassau County Legislature by Delia DeRiggi-Whitton (D–Glen Cove).
+On the county level, Roslyn is located in Nassau County's 18th Legislative district, which as of July 2026 is represented in the Nassau County Legislature by Samantha Goetz (R–Oyster Bay).

-State representation

-New York State Assembly

-Roslyn is split between the New York State Assembly's 13th and 16th State Assembly districts, which as of March 2024 are represented by Charles D. Lavine (D–Glen Cove) and Gina L. Sillitti (D–Manorhaven), respectively.
+On the state level, Roslyn is split between the New York State Assembly's 13th and 16th State Assembly districts, and is located entirely within the New York State Senate's 7th State Senate district.
+As of July 2026, these districts are represented by Charles D. Lavine (D–Glen Cove), Daniel J. Norber (R–Great Neck), and Jack M. Martins (R–Old Westbury), respectively.

-New York State Senate

-Roslyn is located entirely within New York's 7th State Senate district, which as of March 2024 is represented by Jack M. Martins (R–Old Westbury).

-Federal representation

-United States Congress

-Roslyn is located entirely within New York's 3rd Congressional district, which as of March 2024 is represented in the United States Congress by Thomas R. Suozzi (D–Glen Cove).

-United States Senate

-Like the rest of New York, Roslyn is represented in the United States Senate by Charles E. Schumer (D) and Kirsten Gillibrand (D).
+On the federal level, Roslyn is located in New York's 3rd congressional district, which as of July 2026 is represented by Thomas R. Suozzi (D–Glen Cove).
+Like the rest of New York, it is represented in the United States Senate by Charles E. Schumer (D) and Kirsten E. Gillibrand (D).